-The World Tour Finals takes place at the Mall of Arabia in Cairo this week, with the world’s best eight men and eight women from the 2018-2019 season in action.
+The World Tour Finals takes place at the Mall of Arabia in Cairo next week, with the world’s best eight men and eight women from the 2019-2020 season in action.

 The Finals work differently to every other tournament on the PSA World Tour, as the event features a round-robin format for the first four days of play.